emmagg6/CASTLE-GT/DEMO/DEMO.md

 If the blue agent takes the action 'Restore', the agent then selects an infected hosts to applly the action to, and then the host will be 'uninfected'

-The load will be updated to be the cos(1/2 * pi * (number of neighbors / total number of hosts)).
+The load will be updated to be the .

-The host step connections to critical servers will be updated to be the (1 - ((minimum number of step connections to critical servers for the host) - 1)/(number of servers)).

 If the red agent takes the action 'Neutral', the infected hosts will not change.